sanukag/ai-maintenance-assistant/docs/embeddings-and-vector-search.md

 The candidate limit controls how many results each method contributes before fusion.
 The two weights can favour semantic or exact-text ranking, but they cannot both be zero.
-For the initial single-user corpus, application-level cosine ranking plus SQLite FTS5 keeps the runtime local and inspectable.
-A dedicated search service should be considered when corpus size makes loading matching vectors too slow or memory-intensive.
+Qdrant avoids loading every matching vector into the API process as the corpus grows; SQLite FTS5 continues to provide exact-text ranking.

 ## Model and dimensions